SystemNavigation

 This is deliberately framed as "worth a look", NOT "definitely dead".
 A static source scan cannot see every way a method is reached, so several categories of genuinely-live methods are invisible to it.
 Rather than flag those as false positives, the query excludes the known-invisible categories up front (see Exclusions).
 What remains is a high-signal set of candidates for an IDE "unused methods" pane — each one still warrants human judgement before deletion.

 Computes allDefinedSelectors − allSentSelectors.
-The sent set is gathered
+The sent set is read

-that.
-A candidate survives into the result only if its selector is absent
+A candidate survives into the result only if its selector is absent from

 Exclusions (and their limits)